tu-studio/osc-kreuz/README.md

 - For gains e.g.
   `/source/1/ambi f`

+for now, direct sends and attributes always send the source index as a parameter.

+If `sourceIndexInOscPath` is set to zero, the following paths are used:

+- Positional Data: `/source/[coordinateFormat] i[f...]`
+- Renderer Gains: `/source/send iif (source_index renderer_index gain)`
+- Direct Send Gains: `/source/direct iif (source_index send_index gain)`
+- Attribute: `/source/attribute isf (source_index attribute_name value)`

 The ip-Address of the client is retrieved automatically from the udp-packet by the OSC-Router.

 ### ping-pong

-The osc-router regularly sends the message `/oscrouter/ping 4999` to all subscribed clients which should be answered (to port 4999) with `/oscrouter/pong uniqueClientName`
+The osc-router regularly sends the message `/osckreuz/ping 4999` to all subscribed clients which should be answered (to port 4999) with `/osckreuz/pong uniqueClientName`
 The uniqueClientName has to be the same as in the subcription message.
 If the client does not answer to the ping message it will be erased after a certain time.